 - Contact your local Councillor to see what support they may be able to provide to your event.

 - Add an event to council's online events calendar.
 Listing is free and available to events held in the region.
 Complete the Add your event form.

-- Grants and funding options available to organisations through council as well as state and federal governments.
+- Grants and funding options available to organisations through council, your local Councillor, as well as state and federal governments.

 - Advertising on council community banner poles.

 - Request the use of a council marquee.